 Will I be able to take classes at the other undergraduate colleges at Cornell?

-Yes, ILR students combine ILR required courses with elective courses from the 4,000 offered throughout Cornell.
+Yes, ILR students combine required courses with electives from the 4,000+ courses offered throughout the university.

 View a list of Cornell course descriptions.